bhauman/figwheel-main/docs/quick_start.md

 There is one more Rebel Readline feature that I'd like to go over before moving on.

-Assuming that you have a running REPL and that you are back at the `cljs.user=>` prompt.
+I'm assuming that you have a running REPL and that you are back at the `cljs.user=>` prompt.

 At the prompt enter the expression `(+ 1 2 3 4)`, and after that when
 your cursor is just after the last `)`, hit `Control-X Control-E`.

 You should see that the expression was evaluated and the result `#_=> 10` displayed just under the line where your cursor is.
-Rebel readline allows you to evaluate any expression or sub expression before hitting enter.
+Rebel Readline allows you to evaluate any expression or sub expression before hitting enter.

-Let's try that again, get back to an empty prompt and enter the expression `(+ (+ 1 2 3) (+ 4 5 6))` and now place the cursor after
-the last paren of the sub-expression `(+ 1 2 3)`.
-If you hit
-`Control-X Control-E` at this point you will see that you get the value `6`.
+Let's try this again, hit ENTER to get back to an empty prompt and type the expression `(+ (+ 1 2 3) (+ 4 5 6))` and now place the cursor after the last paren of the sub-expression `(+ 1 2 3)`.
+If you hit `Control-X Control-E` at this point you will see that you get the value `6`.
 Experiment with evaluating in other parts of the expression on this line.

 What's the value of this feature?
-It allows you to work on larger multiline expressions while verifying that the sub expressions are doing what you expect them to do.
+It allows you to work on larger multi-line expressions while verifying that the sub expressions are doing what you expect them to do.

 > Having easy to parse expressions is part of the magic of LISP.
 It
 > allows tools to understand delimited expressions without having to
 > implement a complete parser for the language.

+#### Multi-line editing

-Also you may have noticed that you can create multi-line expressions at the REPL prompt in a fairly straight forward way.
+Also, you may have noticed that you can create multi-line expressions at the REPL prompt in a fairly straight forward way.

 Try enterinng the following expression at the prompt and make sure you